 Students can prepare by engaging in regular practice, maintaining conceptual clarity, and improving accuracy.

-The Competition is offered in English, ensuring a standardised evaluation across the national platform.
+The Competition is offered in English.

 Maths Genius evaluates students through timed, multi-round tests to assess: